tstavropoulos/tstavropoulos.github.io/blargs/git_for_scientists.md

 ## [But... what should I use Git for?](#but-what-should-i-use-git-for)

-Great, Git helps me track, merge, share, and roll back changes.
+I can hear a number of you through the computer saying "Great, Git helps me track, merge, share, and roll back changes.
 But what should I actually use it for?
-If I'm working by myself, isn't that just the same as a backup?
+If I'm working by myself, isn't that just the same as a backup?"
+I'll try to tackle the natural questions in a meaningful order.

 ### [What types of files should I use with Git?](#what-types-of-files-should-I-use-with-git)